 Sometimes markup is associated with a product’s brand, other times it’s simply to keep a business running smoothly.
 If you find that you’re still not making the profit you expected, consider selling goods at double the wholesale cost.

-The Difference Between the Wholesale Price and Retail Price
+What is the Difference Between the Wholesale Price and Retail Price?

 The main difference between a wholesale price and retail price is to cover for retail costs while still profiting.
 From that point, pricing differences can depend on numerous factors.